-Over the past three years as Chair of the Vancouver Public Library Board for 6 years.
+I had the pleasure of serving with Catherine on the Vancouver Public Library Board for 6 years.
 For three of those, as Chair of the Board, Catherine provided strong and steady leadership, especially in her focus on good governance practices.
-Her commitment to transparency and inclusive processes, her knowledge of municipal services, and her years of experience with a broad range of community organizations will be valuable assets on the Park Board.
+Her commitment to transparency and inclusive processes, her knowledge of municipal services, and her years of experience with a broad range of community organizations have since then proved to be valuable assets on the Park Board.
 Catherine will bring these strengths, along with her deep interest in civic issues and the problems facing our communities, to the work of City Council.
 This is a critical time in the evolution of our City, and I know that Catherine will bring a creative, pragmatic, and thoughtful approach to solving the issues we will be facing together.

 Mary Lynn Baum